sevmardi/Evolution-Strategy/README.md

 Evolution Strategy (ES) in MATLAB according to the generational ES algorithm that search for a real-valued vector of length 30, which represents the thickness of each layer in a 30-layered optical system.

+# Goal
+* To filter out some certain wavelength in Multilayer system and Spectral reflectance profile

 For experiments we use the following settings:

 * 30,000 function evaluations for each run,